jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3z.md

-+++
-title=  "How to solve religious conflicts" description=  "How to solve religious conflicts" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3q" linkbtext=  "Part 3q" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3s" linkftext=  "Part 3s" heading=  "Part 3r" icon=  "/icons/smith.png"
-+++
+---
+title: "How to solve religious conflicts"
+heading: "Part 3z"
+date: 2021-08-01
+image: "/covers/wn.jpg"
+description: "There state can use two very easy and effective remedies to peacefully correct the disagreeably rigorous morals of little sects"
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="202" >}} There state can use two very easy and effective remedies to peacefully correct the disagreeably rigorous morals of little sects.